Young comic book author creates books that feature Black superheroes

 In that series, the main character is a 19-year-old kid from Chandler who obtains the power of super speed in a tragic accident.
 Not wanting the powers that were forced upon him, the hero seeks to find the person responsible for giving him super speed, while also trying to accept what he can’t change.

-Absalon was born in Grand Rapids, Michigan, and raised in Arizona.
+White was born in Grand Rapids, Michigan, and raised in Arizona.
 He was homeschooled from third grade through high school graduation.
 That gave him the resources and flexibility to pursue his passion as an author.
-Absalon first began writing at the age of 14, a new passion encouraged by both his mother and father.
+White’s passion was encouraged by both his mother and father.

 The young artist described the first four years of his writing career as “practice.”

-“Although I had been writing Instant and other superheroes since I was fourteen, I honestly saw those first four years of my career as practice,” he said.
+“Although I had been writing ‘Instant’ and other superheroes since I was 14, I honestly saw those first four years of my career as practice,” White said.
 “To me, it was important that I honed my skills as a young author and perfected my craft before letting the world see my work.”

-You can learn more about Absalon on his Instagram page.
+You can learn more about White on his Instagram page.